Smile-SA/gdpr-dump/docs/01-configuration.md

 | **unix_socket** | N | | Name of the socket to use. |
 | **driver** | N | `'pdo_mysql'` | Database driver.
 Only `pdo_mysql` is supported as of now. |
 | **driver_options** | N | `[]` | An array of [PDO settings](https://www.php.net/manual/en/ref.pdo-mysql.php#pdo-mysql.constants). |

-If command-line options are specified (e.g. `--user`), they will have priority over the parameter in the configuration file.

 ## Dump Settings